Puppy Skills & House Training

-Potty training a puppy isn’t just about taking them outside every few hours.
+Potty training isn’t just about taking them outside every few hours.
 It’s about creating habits, managing their environment, and rewarding success at the right time.
 With the right tools and consistency, it doesn’t have to be a battle.

 One of the biggest mistakes new puppy owners make is giving too much freedom too soon.
 Every accident inside teaches the wrong habit.
 The key is prevention and supervision.